Age Calculation by DOB | YEARFRAC() function | DATEDIF()

 =IF(DATEDIF(C3, TODAY(),"y")=0,"",DATEDIF(C3, TODAY(),"y")&" years, ")& IF(DATEDIF(C3, TODAY(),"ym")=0,"",DATEDIF(C3, TODAY(),"ym")&" months, ")& IF(DATEDIF(C3, TODAY(),"md")=0,"",DATEDIF(C3, TODAY(),"md")&" days")

 That's it!
 We have covered several ways to calculate age in Excel.
-We hope this tutorial was helpful to you.
-If you have any questions or feedback, please let us know in the comments box below.
+We hope this tutorial for age calculation formula in Excel was helpful to you.